feltcute/ModdingDocsMGD/Doc/Functions/General/Dialogue.rst

 **Speak**
 ----------

-Displays the given text in the text box header for the following string of text.
+Displays the given text in the text box header for the following :term:`string` of text.
 Doesn't need to be in ``"Speaker":``, see :ref:`SpeaksFunc` for that.

 .. code-block:: javascript